• Got Moisture, Odor and Mold Issues?Request a Service Call (732) 223-2073

 Can Air Duct Systems Become Contaminated With Mold?

-Given the dozens of health issues that are associated to long-term mold exposure – including asthma and even depression – it’s imperative that you keep your home free from the mold as best you can with preventative and reactive mold removal strategies.
+Given the dozens of health issues that are associated with long-term mold exposure – including asthma and even depression – it’s imperative that you keep your home free from the mold as best you can with preventative and reactive mold removal strategies.

 While it’s likely that you already pay close attention to visible mold in the bathroom and other rooms of the home, you might not have considered the threat of air duct mold infestations.
 In truth, it’s an issue that you cannot afford to ignore.